MarkStrendin/MCF-BlockDuplicator/Readme.md

 **Left clicking** a block will save that block to your paintbrush tool, including it's data value (color for wool, etc).

 **Right cliking** a block will turn that block into a copy of whatever block the paintbrush tool has saved.

+The default item for this tool is the slime ball (341), but you can change this to any item in the configuration file.

 Warning about WorldGuard and similar plugins
 --------------------------------------------